 Checking that the resulting backbones are disjoint, acyclic, and span the heap is based on formulas for expressing transitive closure.
-Checking that a pointer directive holds is in [28] shown to be decidable in monadic secondorder logic.
+Checking that a pointer directive holds is in [29] shown to be decidable in monadic second-order logic.
 This result generalizes easily to our extension of graph types, where arbitrary formulas rather than only routing expressions can be used as pointer directives.

-The MONA tool transforms the resulting formulas, which can be quite large, into equivalent minimal Guided Tree Automata [4] represented as BDD structures [6], and from that either deduces validity or generates counterexample models.
+The MONA tool [27, 26, 34] transforms the resulting formula, which can be quite large, into an equivalent minimal Guided Tree Automaton [4] represented as a BDD structure [6], and from that either deduces validity or generates a counterexample model.
 In the latter case, the PALE tool decompiles that model into a program store which causes the program to fail.
 The use of Guided Tree Automata rather than ordinary tree automata yields an exponential saving by factorizing the state space according to the recursive structure of the graph type backbones.
 Compared to the WSRT technique used in [14], our choice of describing the backbones as records with pointers rather than as recursive types allow a simpler and more efficient automaton guide to be constructed.
-Also for efficiency reasons, we compile directly into MONA logic rather than use a more high-level logic, such as FIDO [30].

 Note that a collection of store predicates is vaguely similar to the abstract store descriptions employed by TVLA.
-Consequently, it might seem that we could follow their approach and use a fixpoint process to transduce a while loop.
+Consequently, it might seem that we could follow their approach and use a fixpoint process to tranduce a while-loop.
 However, this is in general not possible, since such fixpoints may require transfinite induction.
 Hence, we resort to using invariants to break up loops.